ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

 ## Removing features

-Builds come with all features included in the distribution package enabled by default.
+The official builds come with all the features included in the distribution package enabled by default.
 They are defined as plugins for CKEditor.

 In some cases, you may need to have different editor setups in your application, all based on the same build.
 For that purpose, you need to control the plugins available in the editor at runtime.